jasongormanuk/mstate/README.md

 The goal is to provide a useful state system that covers 90% of applications who's state stays relatively small, 10-1000kb.

+The interface of an mstate object is similar to any normal JS object, pass it around, change values, add nested structures.
+All of the values within the object become "reactive" and by subscribing to the overall mstate object you can be notified when values change.

 The library currently weighs **less that 1kb gzipped**.

 ## Typical usage